syncthing/syncthing/dev/device-ids.rst

 with the same hash.

-You can argue that of course there are collisions - there's an infinite amount of inputs and a finite amount of outputs, so per definition there are infinitely many messages that result in the same hash.
+You can argue that of course there are collisions - there's an infinite amount of inputs and a finite amount of outputs - so by definition there are infinitely many messages that result in the same hash.

 I'm going to quote `stack